 We will also invite representatives of the relevant provincial or territorial authorities to participate as observers at the expert review of the proposals' research excellence.
-They may also submit their views on proposals.
+They may also submit their views on proposals for consideration by the SRC.
 We encourage institutions to work with relevant provincial and territorial funding authorities as key partners early in their planning and development of proposals.